 Toddlers of this age are easily overwhelmed with all the new developmental skills they are gaining so often they just need a cuddle and a bit of quiet time to calm them down.

-Why Is My 2 Year Old Whining And Crying All The Time
+Q: Why Is My 2-Year-Old Whining And Crying All The Time?

 By the time your toddler is 2 years old, most children will be able to use words instead of whining or crying to tell you what they want.

-They are, however, still easily frustrated when they are attempting new skills and are very self-centred.
+They are, however, still easily frustrated when they are attempting new skills and are very self-centered.

 Teaching your toddler patience, and how to share and use words instead of moaning is a key part of their development.
 So, if your 2-year-old is whining and crying all the time follow the guidelines outlined above to stop this bad habit before it becomes a big issue.

-Why Is My 3 Year Old Whining And Crying All The Time
+Q: Why Is My 3-Year-Old Whining And Crying All The Time?

 If your 3-year-old is whining and crying all the time it is probably because up until now it has worked.
 Why would they stop moaning if it has always gotten them what they want?

-There is no excuse for a typical 3-year-old not to be able to verbalise what they need and I would not tolerate whining at this age.
+There is no excuse for a typical 3-year-old not to be able to verbalize what they need and I would not tolerate whining at this age.

 What is it?
 This book contains 8 different plush toys each displaying a different emotion - Anger, Anxiety, Peaceful, Sadness, Happiness, Love, Confidence and Tangled (Scribble) - to help children identify and process their emotions.